 You can visit a book festival and go to an author event or workshop.
-There are lots of book festivals in Scotland, including the Edinburgh International Book Festival which includes the hugely popular Baillie Gifford Schools Programme, and its On the Road programme which takes author events around Scotland throughout the year.
-Some festivals also run schools outreach programmes, where authors come in to visit schools.
-Have a look to see whether there is a festival happening near you!
+There are lots of book festivals in Scotland, including the Edinburgh International Book Festival which includes the hugely popular Baillie Gifford Schools Programme, including both online and in-person events, and its On the Road programme which takes author events around Scotland throughout the year.